2026 United States elections: House of Representatives elections

-All 435 voting seats in the United States House of Representatives will be up for election.
-Additionally, elections will be held to select the delegate for the District of Columbia as well as the delegates from four of the five U.S. territories, excluding Puerto Rico.
+All 435 voting seats in the United States House of Representatives will be up for election; additionally, elections will be held to select the non-voting delegate for the District of Columbia as well as the non-voting delegates from 4 of the 5 U.S. territories, excluding Puerto Rico.
+There are 16 Democratic incumbents in districts Donald Trump won, while only 8 Republican incumbents are in seats won by Harris.
+Ohio and Utah will have new congressional districts this cycle, while Missouri, North Carolina, and Texas redrew its map mid-cycle, and the district map was changed in California following the passage of Prop 50.